 If you’re in a crash and find the other driver doesn’t have insurance, don’t panic.

 American Family Insurance said calling the police is a crucial first step.
-Not only will they navigate the situation, but more details in the report will be important as you try to recover funds to cover your damages.
+Not only will they navigate the situation, but more details in the report will be vital as you try to recover funds to cover your damages.

 Fines for not having insurance

 States vary by the fines allowed against drivers without insurance.
+Here’s a sampling of states to show the various fines for not having insurance:

-• California — $100 to $200
+• California: $100 to $200

-• Hawaii — $500
+• Hawaii: $500

-• Indiana — up to $1,000
+• Indiana: Up to $1,000

-• Pennsylvania — $300
+• Pennsylvania: $300

-For instance, in Kansas and Maryland you can be sentenced to jail for driving without insurance.
+Some states also allow license and registration suspensions and vehicle impoundments, which enable judges to sentence drivers without car insurance to jail time.
+For instance, in Kansas and Michigan, you can be sentenced to jail for driving without insurance.

-How to find an insurance company by license plate?
+How to find an insurance company by license plate

 They can run a search through their system by license plate number.
 Police can likely tell you if another driver has car insurance and if they have enough coverage.

-What to do after a hit and run accident?
+What to do after a hit-and-run accident

 • Type of car and color